ryaneggz/deepagents/README.md

 The `deepagents` library can be ran with MCP tools.
 This can be achieved by using the [Langchain MCP Adapter library](https://github.com/langchain-ai/langchain-mcp-adapters).

-(To run the example below, will need to `pip install langchain-mcp-adapter`)
+(To run the example below, will need to `pip install langchain-mcp-adapters`)

 ```python
 import asyncio